Benteler International: Steel/Tube

 The Benteler Steel/Tube Division employs around 3,000 people (full-time equivalents) in Europe and the US.
-The Division owns seven productions sites as well as seven sales offices and generated around €1.88 billion in 2022.
+The Division owns five production sites as well as several sales offices and generated around €1.2 billion in 2024.

 Benteler Steel/Tube develops and produces steel and standard and customized seamless and welded steel tubes for a diverse range of applications, for example in the chemicals and petrochemicals industry, in vehicle and machine engineering and in the energy sector.
 Also offered is first-stage processing, for example surface coating, bending of U-pipes and serpentine tubes, cutting to desired lengths and processing of tube ends.